SAREC-Lab/sUAS-UseCases/README.md

 The following hazards have been derived from a systematic study of publications reporting safety analyses techniques applied to the domain of small Unmanned Aerial Vehicles.
 They are supported by a [glossary of terms](glossary.md).
 We are currently [eliciting feedback](feedback.md) on this hazard trees.

+For a detailed description of the process and the different Hazard Catetories please see our paper [Hazard Analysis for Human-on-the-LoopInteractions in sUAS Systems](FSE_2021_HumanInteractionPoints_AcceptedVersion.pdf) at the 29th ACM Joint European Software Engineering Conference and Symposium on the
+Foundations of Software Engineering

 ### Hazard Types

 We have organized them into trees of related hazards.
 Our focus here is on exploring human-drone interaction hazards.
 Usage suggestions can be found [here](usage.md).